AndreiBarbuOz/uipath-doc-manipulation/README.md

 The project contains four distinct phases:
 1. Ingress of documents, saving them locally for further processing.
-There are currently two options for this:
-    - email account
-    - sharepoint folder
+Currently, only email is implemented
 2. Extraction of data from the input files, using the folder where the files were saved as source
 3. Using the extracted data to fill in templates and save them in the local outgress folder
-4. Ougress documents using one of the possible options:
+4. Ougress documents using one possible option.
+Currently, only email has been implemented
-    - email account
-    - sharepoint folder

 ## Installation and configuration